sanjaynagi/rna-seq-pop/README.md

 1. Create a new github repository using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
 2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the newly created repository to your local system, into the place where you want to perform the data analysis.
+3. As the workflow contains submodules (compkaryo & mpileup2readcounts), `git clone --recursive` should be used to clone the repo.

 ### Step 2: Configure workflow